akurasy/DevOps-Complete/README.md

 # frontend-dev is the name of the helm deployment
 # ./fastapi-chart is our helm chart that houses all our folders and files
-# ./fastapi-chart/values-frontend-dev.yaml is an instruction given to helm to check this file and use all the variables inside t deploy our frontend application
+# ./fastapi-chart/values-frontend-dev.yaml is an instruction given to helm to check this file and use all the variables inside it to deploy our frontend application

 ```